jamesdaus/jamesdaus/README.md

 I’m James, a Software Engineer with 4 years of experience developing in Python, C#, and Java.
 Here’s a bit more about me:

 🔨 I build large-scale apps.
-- I've created a social platform with two thousands users.
+- I've created a social platform with thousands of users.
 - I've written algorithms to process thousands of high resolution photos of wildlife for researchers.

 📜 I love details and value reliability.